 By moonlight, I penned in my journal: “You leave the river, but it doesn’t leave you.
 Instead, you bring it to the life that roars and flows and bends before you; you map its depths and channels and flows, ride its surging waves and roiling holes, with a wisdom and courage that you didn’t have six days before.
 And that is wild.”

-I looked up and stretched out my arms to hold the sight: The river danced with the moon, and everything was in tune.
+I looked up and stretched out my arms to hold the sight: The Salmon River danced with the moon, and everything was in tune.

 This essay was originally created for OARS’ Adventures catalog.
 For more compelling stories from other renowned writers, request a copy of our latest catalog today!